 The car park was then a small rutted field not far from the caravan park, the Manor house still stands nearby and the tall rich church beside you.
 And in front the sea.
 There was a ramp, a putty grey stone chipped concrete tongue stretching out at the end of the road into the solid wood and metal of the defences the tip tasting the sand or the salt tide.
 Heavy slatted wood sectioned the beach into two strips; the sea and the sand on one side and the alley between the defences and the clay cliffs on the other.
 The slow curve of the wooden vertex disappears into the distance like the ribs of some dead snakelike behemoth.
 Steps break the line at intervals places to pass from back to front.
 It shielded the cliff from the lateral force of the sea, directing that energy up and away countering the constant pursuit of the water to bite away at the land.
 My memories are dim; shapes and the light, my mum with a headscarf drawn around her face.
 Coats on and scarves, running with the dog to stay warm, skimming stones under a flint sky, the wind whipping the sea white and sand blasting across the beach, the channels cut through the sand skin revealing the organs of clay below and further still down if you could hack it away would be the hidden bones of chalk.

-Forty odd years on some of the defences are still hanging in there.
-It’s becoming a site of archaeology of the memory, the change happening now, layers and surfaces being redrawn and relaid constantly.
+Forty odd years on some of the defences are still hanging in there just.
+It’s becoming a site of archaeology of memory, the change happening now, layers and surfaces being redrawn and relaid constantly.
 Happisburgh is a catalog of our failed attempts to stop a mass of water and increasingly unpredictable weather systems from eating away at the land.
 The sea has already beaten the infantry, the wood.
 Skeletons of the defences still stand in varying degrees of collapse, posts and cross beams; the backbone remains, the ribs of the snake have vanished in slow motion over the last forty years as funding for defending these outlying settlements on the East Coast has largely been withdrawn.
 In our lifetime it has changed in a huge way and this isn’t where it starts.
 The erosion of the coast is a fair constant, that dates back to the inundation of the old landscapes that sit out under the water in Doggerland, a place of mammoths and spear tips, flints and tree stumps lost to a Neolithic Tsunami and post glacial sea level rises.
 The softness of the materials here allows the water to do what it wants and has done for thousands of years.
 In recent times the road to the slipway has become a dead end hanging over a cliff.
 Beach Road terminates likewise.
 The cafe and guest houses are shadows of memories in the air above the beach and sea.
 All this past life is there hanging over this huge sandy cove cut into the soft glacial tills with the harder Wroxham Crag and the blue grey of the clays cropping up through the moving, shifting sands and pebble banks resisting and eroding more slowly.

 One of the things I like about Happisburgh is that despite our best attempts to stop nature doing what it does, we can’t.
 This dynamic is what makes the beaches along the East Coast unpredictable and interesting surfaces to watch and walk.
 The winter usually strips the skin back, the geology and archaeology becomes more obvious, the layers more noticeable and the passage of time and it’s processes more directly accessible to the onlooker wanting to see below the surface.
 Sometimes it goes out of balance.
 ‘Queen Cnut’, Bryony Nierop-Reading‘s house used to cling to the edge here along with the cafe and row of Edwardian Villas, We have photos of us with our children drinking tea and cake in the cafe garden, the washroom inside had a knitted toilet roll cover.
 The giant Scandinavian stones shipped across to protect the point below seem to have enervated parts of the beach; triggering a different set of tidal patterns of erosion and deposition of the mass of sand, this is the presumed purpose; for every reaction there’s an opposite and equal expression, a push one way and a shove another, sculpting surface in vain.

 We walked from the nicely managed and tidy little car park through the field and down the frail clay slope, walking backwards through time.
 Turned left into the now constricted alley between the new line of rock armour and the point of the crumbling cliff edge.
-The layers have been recently cleaned by the weather, you can count down through time with your eyes, in places the varve clay marks the years of flood and dry in millimeters.
+The layers have been recently cleaned by the weather, you can count down through time with your eyes, in places the varve clay marks the years of flood and dry in millimetres.

 The sand has shifted again.
 Towards the old slipway base, now canted over and gradually losing its identity being absorbed in the line of the rock armour, and further up towards the familiar waypoint of the upside down pillbox which slipped off the cliff years ago is again up to its shoulders in sand.
 This end the beach feels like it has been at a consistently higher level ever since the work on moving the blocks around was completed a few months ago.
 And the other result of this seems to be that the sand in the bay to the South feels like it is lower than it has been for some time.